 A law designed to improve the management of Federal funds provided to state and local governments.
 The Single Audit Act, enacted by the Federal Government in 1984, standardized audit requirements for state and local governments that receive and use Federal financial assistance programs.
-A Single Audit encompasses, among other activities, an examination of a recipient's financial statements.
+A Single Audit recipient's financial statements.